 Abdominal Ultrasound

-An abdominal ultrasound will allow your vet to see the adrenal glands and whether or not a tumour is present.
+An abdominal ultrasound will allow your vet to see the adrenal glands and whether a tumor is present.

-“Vetoryl (trilostane), approved by the FDA in 2008 is the only drug approved to treat both pituitary- and adrenal-dependent Cushing’s in dogs.
+“Vetoryl (trilostane) is the only drug approved by FDA to treat both pituitary- and adrenal-dependent Cushing’s in dogs.
 This prescription drug works by stopping the production of cortisol in the adrenal glands.
 Vetoryl should not be given to a dog that

 - has kidney or liver disease